MathieuFortune/mathieufortune.github.io/_posts/2026-06-23-jewelers-mutual-ai-prototype-case-study.md

 I had frontend development and product management experience that most product designers on my team didn't.
 I wanted to see how far that background, combined with a new generation of AI tools, could take me.
 This case study documents what I built, how I built it, and what I learned.

-## How the four weeks actually worked
+{% include eyebrow.html label="Sidenote" heading="How the four weeks actually worked" %}

 Before getting into the phases: this was not a clean sequential process.
 Each week involved some combination of research, discovery, and design exploration.
 The first two weeks were heavier on synthesis and direction-setting.
 The last two shifted toward iterating on the prototype.
 Each version increased in scope, every cycle informing the next.

 What follows is organized by type of work, not by strict chronology.

-## Phase 1 — Using Claude to synthesize research and shape product direction
+{% include eyebrow.html label="Phase 1" heading="Using Claude to synthesize research and shape product direction" %}

 Competitive analysis, business plans, and user research had already been conducted across the organization for intersecting projects.
 The problem was that none of it had been synthesized into a cohesive vision anyone could act on.